 Hyperemesis is a physiological disease, although some persistent myths of a psychological etiology exist which detrimentally delay care for the mother.
 HER's collaborative research has identified multiple genes involved in the causation of nausea and vomiting, including GDF15 which causes cancer cachexia.
 Early, aggressive intervention often results in fewer complications and reduces overall medical costs.
 As each woman is different, it is most critical that therapies target a mother's symptoms and be adjusted to her response.

 Most effective therapies for HG

 Further, each woman will respond differently to treatments, and since the cause is multifactorial, multiple medications may be needed.
 IV fluids can be given at home in some countries at very low cost and minimal risk.
-Fluids can also include much-needed vitamins, especially thiamin, K, and B6.
+Fluids should also include much-needed vitamins, especially thiamin, K, and B6.

 Proactive intervention with a consistent treatment plan can decrease both severity and duration of symptoms, not to mention reduce complications.
-The challenge is finding the treatment that works for each woman.
+The challenge is finding the treatment that works for each patient.

 Antiemetic (anti-vomiting) medications are the most common and typically most effective treatments for HG.
 The risks are often outweighed by the benefits in most cases as the risks of nutritional deficiencies and chronic dehydration can be life-threatening.
 Pregnant women in general fear the safety of medication and will not request it unless necessary.